samflab/richtexteditor/README.md

 ## **2. State Management Approach**

 ### **2.1 Centralized State**
-- **Editor State**: All user content is stored as HTML or JSON in the state, which is managed in the `Editor` component using `useState` or a more complex state management solution like Redux for scalability.
+- **Editor State**: All user content is stored as HTML or JSON in the state, which is managed in the `Editor` component using `useState`.
 - **Action States**: Specific states are tracked for text formatting (bold, italic, underline), selections, cursor position, and undo/redo history.
 - **Undo/Redo State**: Each action that modifies the content (like typing or formatting) is pushed into an undo stack.
 Redo actions are handled by storing the current state in a redo stack when an undo operation occurs.